-Objectives Strategies Major activities 8.1 Services delivery 8.1 Services delivery: Strategies and major activities 1.
-To reach penta3/OP and measles coverage of 95% 2.
-To reach penta3 vaccination ge quarter coverage of 85% in each district by 201 4.
-Conduct integrated outreach immunization service for villages 5 to 15 kms from the health facilities

-Objectives Strategies Major activities 3.
+Objectives Strategies Major activities 8.1 Services delivery: S Strategies and major activities To reach penta3/OPV3 and measles coverage of 95% To reach penta3 vaccination Provide immunization service integrated with other MCH services in all health facilities regularly.
+Conduct integrated district level micro planning and update quarterly.
+Provide resources (vaccine, syringes, transport/fuel, fund, recording and reporting formats, etc) on time based on the micro plan. coverage of 85% in each district by 2012 Conduct outreach immunization services Conduct integrated outreach immunization service for villages 5 to 15 kms from the health facilities Objectives Strategies Major activities -- --- -- 3.
 To fully integrate immunization service with other MCH services by 2015 Monitor regularly the outcome of the outreach services Revise the outreach plan quarterly Ensure availability of resources (transport and other) for all outreach sites Ensure the community is informed about the objective, target population, date and time of outreach sessions 4.
-To reduce the dropout rate between Penta1 and measles to &lt;5% by 2015 5.
-To supply vit.A to 95% of children by2012 districts Conduct integrated mobile team services regularly based on the micro plan.
-Allocate resources (transport, DSA, etc) for mobile teams Based on the micro plan Identify hard to reach villages and plan a regular mobile team to reach them 6.
-To establish sentinel site surveillance for Hib and Rota 4.
-Monitor immunization activities monthly 12.Monitor monthly immunization coverage at central level and provide monthly written feedback 13.conduct quarterly review meetings with the responsible personnel from districts and health facilities 14.Keep record of target population in each village and update regularly vaccinated and unvaccinated children.
+To reduce the dropout rate between Penta1 and measles to <5% by 2015 5.
+To supply vit.A to 95% of children by2012 districts 9.
+Conduct integrated mobile team services regularly based on the micro plan.
+10. Allocate resources (transport, DSA, etc) for mobile teams Based on the micro plan 11.Identify hard to reach villages and plan a regular mobile team to reach them 6.
+To establish sentinel site surveillance for Hib and Rota Monitor immunization activities monthly 12.Monitor monthly immunization coverage at central level and provide monthly written feedback 13.conduct quarterly review meetings with the responsible personnel from districts and health facilities 14.Keep record of target population in each village and update regularly vaccinated and unvaccinated children.
 15.Establish defaulter tracing system in all districts Refresher training of health workers 16.Facilitate refresher training of health workers a minimum of annually to every health worker.
-6. Integrated supportive supervision to all districts using check list 17.Conduct regular monthly-integrated supportive supervision and visit each district and health facility.
+Integrated supportive supervision to all districts using check list 17.Conduct regular monthly-integrated supportive supervision and visit each district and health facility.
 7. Conduct DQS regularly 18.conduct DQS quarterly in all districts 19.Disseminate the DQS report to all districts 20.Use the DQS data for planning Sentinel site surveillance of Hib and Rota 21.Establish sentinel site surveillance of Hib and Rota